Competition law: Early competition law in Europe

 The English common law of restraint of trade is the direct predecessor to modern competition law later developed in the US.
 It is based on the prohibition of agreements that ran counter to public policy, unless the reasonableness of an agreement could be shown.
 It effectively prohibited agreements designed to restrain another's trade.
 The 1414 Dyer's is the first known restrictive trade agreement to be examined under English common law.
 A dyer had given a bond not to exercise his trade in the same town as the plaintiff for six months but the plaintiff had promised nothing in return.
 On hearing the plaintiff's attempt to enforce this restraint, Hull J exclaimed, "per Dieu, if the plaintiff were here, he should go to prison until he had paid a fine to the King".
 The court denied the collection of a bond for the dyer's breach of agreement because the agreement was held to be a restriction on trade.
 English courts subsequently decided a range of cases which gradually developed competition related case law, which eventually were transformed into statute law.

 Europe around the 16th century was changing quickly.
-The new world had just been opened up, overseas trade and plunder was pouring wealth through the international economy and attitudes among businessmen were shifting.
+The New World had just been opened up, overseas trade and plunder was pouring wealth through the international economy and attitudes among businessmen were shifting.
 In 1561 a system of Industrial Monopoly Licenses, similar to modern patents had been introduced into England.
-But by the reign of Queen Elizabeth I, the system was reputedly much abused and used merely to preserve privileges, encouraging nothing new in the way of innovation or manufacture.
+But by the reign of Queen Elizabeth I, the system was reputedly heavily abused and used merely to preserve privileges.
+It did not promote innovation or help improve manufacturing.
 In response English courts developed case law on restrictive business practices.
 The statute followed the unanimous decision in Darcy v.
 Allein 1602, also known as the Case of Monopolies, of the King's Bench to declare void the sole right that Queen Elizabeth I had granted to Darcy to import playing cards into England.
 Darcy, an officer of the Queen's household, claimed damages for the defendant's infringement of this right.
-The court found the grant void and that three characteristics of monopoly were (1) price increases, (2) quality decrease, (3) the tendency to reduce artificers to idleness and beggary.
+The court found the grant void and that three characteristics of monopoly were (1) price increase, (2) quality decrease, (3) the rise in unemployment and destitution among artificers.
 This put an end to granted monopolies until King James I began to grant them again.
 In 1623 Parliament passed the Statute of Monopolies, which for the most part excluded patent rights from its prohibitions, as well as guilds.
 From King Charles I, through the civil war and to King Charles II, monopolies continued, especially useful for raising revenue.
 Then in 1684, in East India Company v.
 Sandys it was decided that exclusive rights to trade only outside the realm were legitimate, on the grounds that only large and powerful concerns could trade in the conditions prevailing overseas.